Qmungo247/osTicket-Prerequisites-and-Installation/README.md

 Next, From the “osTicket-Installation-Files” folder, install HeidiSQL.
 Open Heidi SQL
-Create a new session, root/root
-Connect to the session
+Create a new session, username & password- root/root Connect to the session
 Create a database called “osTicket”